Idea

 You just started working with a new application at work that’s supposed to make your life easier.
 Excitedly, you open it up and are immediately greeted with a barrage of buttons, menus, and unfamiliar terminology.

 It also explores the concept of contextual help and its role in supercharging employee adoption.
-I’ll show you some examples of different ways you can use contextual help to increase employee adoption and help employees do their jobs better.
+I’ll show you some examples of ways you can use contextual help to increase employee adoption and help employees do their jobs better.

 Whether you’re a product manager looking to improve user experience or a training leader interested in helping train employees in the flow of work easier, this post is for you.
-Let’s discover the power of helping employees in the flow of work right in an application with contextual help examples that help employees succeed at their jobs.
+Let’s discover the power of assisting employees in the flow of work right in an application with contextual help examples that help employees succeed at their jobs.

-The Importance of Employee Adoption Of Company Software
+The Importance of Employee Adoption of Company Software

 Employee adoption of company software is a critical factor in the success of any organization.
 In today’s fast-paced digital age, where new software and applications are constantly being developed, businesses need to ensure that employees know how to use them and use them correctly.